Frameless coastal glass wall art displayed in a light-filled living room with ocean view

 Frameless glass wall art creates depth within the image itself.

-Because UV-cured inks are printed directly onto glass, the surface remains clean and architectural.
+Because the image is printed directly onto glass, the surface remains clean and architectural.
 This gives coastal interiors a modern finish that feels intentional rather than decorative.

 In modern coastal living rooms, this means: